 - Pick up the wax paper, going straight up, to keep the lines from distorting.

 After you get the piping gel transferred onto the cake, you can fill in with the frosting method of your choice.
-Some people like to do their gel transfers in clear and outline with a dark frosting color, while other skip outlining totally.
+Some people like to do their gel transfers in clear and outline with a dark frosting color while other skip outlining totally.
 Others prefer to use a colored gel for the transfer; however, if you distort the image while removing, it is harder to correct.
 Depending on your frosting recipe, gels can sometimes "bleed" into the base coat, too.

 Successful Cake Decorating

-Cake decorating patterns make cake designs easy to make prepare for even the most inexperienced baker.
+Cake decorating patterns make cake designs easy to make and prepare for even the most inexperienced baker.
 With a little creativity and practice, you can be successfully putting patterns onto your cakes in no time.